chiragjagani/chiragjagani/README.md

 # Hi there, I'm [Your Name] 👋

 Welcome to my GitHub profile!
-I'm a [Your Profession/Title] with a passion for [Your Interests or Specialties].
+I'm a Computer Engineer with a passion for Technology.

 ## About Me

-- 🌱 I’m currently learning: [Learning Topics or Technologies]
+- 🌱 I’m currently learning: Bachelor of Engineering
-- 👯 I’m looking to collaborate on: [Types of Projects or Areas of Interest]
+- 👯 I’m looking to collaborate on: Any Project just gives me 2 days and ready to go.
-- 💬 Ask me about: [Areas of Expertise or Interests]
+- 💬 Ask me about:
+- - Web development using React, Angular, or Next.js
+  - Backend development with Node.js
+  - Building mobile applications with Kotlin and Android
+  - Database design and management with PostgreSQL and MongoDB
+  - Creating 3D graphics with Three.js
-- 📫 How to reach me: [Your Email or Other Contact Info]
+- 📫 How to reach me: info.chiragjagani@gmail.com
-- ⚡ Fun fact: [A Fun Fact About You]
+- ⚡ Fun fact: I have a knack for solving complex puzzles and enjoy tackling new challenges!

 ## My Skills